d-owusu/local_dev/README.md

-To run the code, you will need
+To run the code, you will need docker , docker-compose.
+I use a makefile to run the entire process

 ```bash